-- 3.7 Selecting an Inflation Assumption-If the actuary is using an approach that treats inflation as an explicit component of other economic assumptions or as an independent assumption, the actuary should follow the general process set forth in section 3.3 to select an inflation assumption. - 3.7.1 Data-The actuary should review appropriate inflation data.
-These data may include consumer price indices, the implicit price deflator, forecasts of inflation, yields on government securities of various maturities, and yields on nominal and inflation-indexed debt. - 3.7.2 Select and Ultimate Inflation Rates-The actuary may assume select and ultimate inflation rates in lieu of a single inflation rate.
-Select and ultimate inflation rates vary by period from the measurement date (for example, inflation of 3% for the first 5 years following the measurement date and 4% thereafter). - 3.8 Selecting an Investment Return Assumption-The investment return assumption reflects the anticipated returns on the plan's current and, if appropriate for the measurement, future assets.
+- 3.6.2 Range of Reasonable Assumptions-The actuary should recognize the uncertain nature of the items for which assumptions are selected and, as a result, may consider several different assumptions reasonable for a given measurement.
+The actuary should also recognize that different actuaries will apply different professional judgment and may choose different reasonable assumptions.
+As a result, a range of reasonable assumptions may develop, both for an individual actuary and across actuarial practice. - 3.6.3 Phase-In of Changes in Assumptions-If an economic assumption selected by the actuary is being phased-in over a period that includes multiple measurement dates, the actuary should select a reasonable economic assumption at each measurement date. - 3.7 Selecting an Inflation Assumption-If the actuary is using an approach that treats inflation as an explicit component of other economic assumptions or as an independent assumption, the actuary should follow the general process set forth in section 3.3 to select an inflation assumption. - 3.7.1 Data-The actuary should review appropriate inflation data.
+These data may include consumer price indices, the implicit price deflator, forecasts of inflation, yields on government securities of various maturities, and yields on nominal and inflation-indexed debt.

+- 3.7.2 Select and Ultimate Inflation Rates-The actuary may assume select and ultimate inflation rates in lieu of a single inflation rate.
+Select and ultimate inflation rates vary by period from the measurement date (for example, inflation of x% for the first 5 years following the measurement date and y% thereafter). - 3.8 Selecting an Investment Return Assumption-The investment return assumption reflects the anticipated returns on the plan's current and, if appropriate for the measurement, future assets.
 This assumption is typically constructed by considering various factors including, but not limited to, the time value of money; inflation and inflation risk; illiquidity; credit risk; macroeconomic conditions; and growth in earnings, dividends, and rents.